zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

    DEFINE_TASK(PRIV_TASK, priority, entry, stack_size, groups);

-The task groups are specified using a list of task group names separated by :literal:`|`; i.e. the logical OR operator.
+The task groups are specified using a list of task group names separated by :literal:`|`; i.e. the bitwise OR operator.
 If the task does not belong to any task group specify NULL.

 For example, the following code can be used to define a private task named